Eres tú

 "Eres tú" (/es/; "It's You") is a song recorded by Spanish band Mocedades, written by Juan Carlos Calderón.
 It in the Eurovision Song Contest 1973 held in Luxembourg placing second which was followed by a global success.
-It was also Spain's highest scoring entry at the time, a record that stood nearly 50 years until 2022, when Chanel finished in 3rd place with her song SloMo.
+It was also Spain's highest scoring entry at the time, a record that remained until the when Chanel finished in 3rd place with SloMo.

-It is one of the few musical acts from Spain to have scored a top ten hit in the United States, being the only one sung entirely in Spanish.
-In 2005, it was one of fourteen songs chosen to compete in Congratulations: 50 Years of the Eurovision Song Contest placing eleventh.
+It is one of the few musical acts from Spain to have scored a top 10 hit in the United States, being the only one sung entirely in Spanish.
+In 2005, it was one of 14 songs chosen to compete in Congratulations: 50 Years of the Eurovision Song Contest placing eleventh.
 In 2013, it was inducted into the Latin Grammy Hall of Fame.
-In 2015, "Eres tú" ranked #47 on Billboards 50 Greatest Latin Songs of All Time.
+In 2015, "Eres tú" ranked No. 47 on Billboards 50 Greatest Latin Songs of All Time.

 Mocedades also released the song in English, French, German, Italian, and Basque versions.
 The song was subsequently covered many times and released by different singers in different languages and genres.